StudyFrenchSpanish

 It’s mainly focused on studying languages online.
 Still, you can also use the app to memorize and practice words from other subjects and fields.

-Memrise ingrains unfamiliar words and phrases into your brain by using mnemonics and spaced repetition, which they show through planting flowers.
+Memrise ingrains unfamiliar words and phrases into your brain using mnemonics and spaced repetition, which they show through planting flowers.

 It helps you gain a basic knowledge of a foreign language.